timdiels/pytil/docs/index.rst

 The `API reference`_ starts with an overview of all the features and then gets down to the nitty gritty details of each of them.
 Most of the reference provides examples.
-The `user guide`_ shows you how to depend on the library and how the various parts of the API can be combined to achieve common tasks.
 For a full overview of features see the `module contents overview`_ of the API reference and the table of contents of the user guide (in the sidebar) as they are complementary.

 The API reference makes heavy use of a `type language`_; for example, to describe exactly what arguments can